SpenserCai/sd-webui-deoldify/README.md

 In "DeOldify" tab, upload the video you want to colorize,set "Render Factor" and click "Run".

-### Tips

-Now,colorization need long time,please wait patiently.

 ## TODO
 - [x] Support video colorization
-- [ ] Improve video processing speed
+- [x] Improve video processing speed
 - [ ] Support repair options
 - [ ] Support for simultaneous generation of images with different Render Factor values and Artistic on/off like “X/Y/Z Script” [#2](https://github.com/SpenserCai/sd-webui-deoldify/issues/2)
 - [ ] Support need not to add `--disable-safe-unpickle` at startup [#5](https://github.com/SpenserCai/sd-webui-deoldify/issues/5)